-The Remuneration and Nomination Committee Charter may be viewed and downloaded from the Corporate Governance section of the Company's website.
+The Remuneration and Nomination Committee Charter may be obtained from the Corporate Governance section of the Company's website.

 The number of Committee meetings and Committee members' attendance during the Reporting Period are disclosed in the Company's latest Annual Report.